ihmeuw/vivarium/docs/source/tutorials/disease_model.rst

    It also supports some method for generating new events that we don't care about here.

-In order to age our simulants, we first acquire a copy of the current ages via the :meth:`vivarium.framework.population.population_view.PopulationView.get_private_columns` method.
-This method takes in an index and optional ``private_columns`` and/or ``query`` arguments used request specific columns and to filter down the returned population, respectively.
-Here, we only need the simulant ages and we only want to increase the age of people still living.
-Note that the ``query`` argument needs to be consistent with the :meth:`pandas.DataFrame.query` method.
-What we get back is a ``pandas.Series`` of simulant ages containing the filtered rows corresponding to the index we passed in.
+In order to age our simulants, we call the population view's :meth:`~vivarium.framework.population.population_view.PopulationView.update` method with the column name and a *modifier* function.
+The modifier receives the current values of the private column as a :class:`~pandas.Series` and returns the updated values.
+The ``update`` method handles reading the current data from the component's private columns and writing the result back to the state table.

 .. note::

    **Private Columns vs. Attributes**

-   Population views provide methods to get both attributes and private columns.
-   If you want attributes, you can use :meth:`vivarium.framework.population.population_view.PopulationView.get_attributes` or :meth:`vivarium.framework.population.population_view.PopulationView.get_attribute_frame`.
-   If you want private columns, use :meth:`vivarium.framework.population.population_view.PopulationView.get_private_columns`.

-   Knowing whether you need a private column or an attribute depends on context, but when you need to update the state table as we're doing here, it's important to understand that what you are really updating are the appropriate private columns that act as the source of the attributes you care about.
+   The key distinction between attributes and private columns is that attributes are dynamically-calculated values while private columns are static values that act as the source of attribute pipelines.
+Attributes are read-only and are modified by components registering modifiers to their corresponding attribute pipelines.
+   Private columns, on the other hand, are read and written by components directly - but only by the component that created them in the first place.

    Refer to the :ref:`population management documentation <population_concept>` for more details.

-We next update the age of our simulants by adding on the width of the time step to their current age and passing the updated table to the ``update`` method of our population view as we did in our initializer methods.
+   The methods available to read attributes are:
+    - :meth:`~vivarium.framework.population.population_view.PopulationView.get`
+    - :meth:`~vivarium.framework.population.population_view.PopulationView.get_frame`

+    The methods available to update private columns are:
+    - :meth:`~vivarium.framework.population.population_view.PopulationView.initialize`
+    - :meth:`~vivarium.framework.population.population_view.PopulationView.update`

 Examining our work
 ++++++++++++++++++